flipacholas/Architecture-of-consoles/articles/xbox.md

 #### Motherboard architecture

-At some point in the history of the PC, motherboards grew so much in complexity that new designs had to be developed from the ground up to efficiently tackle new emerging needs.
+At some point in the history of the PC, motherboards grew so much in complexity that new designs had to be developed from the ground up to efficiently tackle emerging needs.

 {{< float_group >}}